brentwilder/HyperQuest/README.md

 - Curran, P. J., & Dungan, J. L. (1989).
 Estimation of signal-to-noise: a new procedure applied to AVIRIS data.
 IEEE Transactions on Geoscience and Remote sensing, 27(5), 620-628.

+- Dadon, A., Ben-Dor, E., & Karnieli, A. (2010).
+Use of derivative calculations and minimum noise fraction transform for detecting and correcting the spectral curvature effect (smile) in Hyperion images.
+IEEE Transactions on Geoscience and Remote Sensing, 48(6), 2603-2612.

 - Gao, L., Wen, J., & Ran, Q. (2007, November).
 Residual-scaled local standard deviations method for estimating noise in hyperspectral images.
 In Mippr 2007: Multispectral Image Processing (Vol. 6787, pp. 290-298).
 SPIE.

 - Gao, L. R., Zhang, B., Zhang, X., Zhang, W. J., & Tong, Q. X. (2008).
 A new operational method for estimating noise in hyperspectral images.
 IEEE Geoscience and remote sensing letters, 5(1), 83-87.